A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2024-5335

-CVE-2024-5335 is a PHP Object Injection flaw in Bdthemes Ultimate Store Kit that could enable remote code execution when combined with a POP chain.
-This article covers technical details, affected versions, and mitigation.
+CVE-2024-5335 is a PHP Object Injection flaw in Bdthemes Ultimate Store Kit Elementor Addons that enables unauthenticated RCE attacks.
+This article covers technical details, affected versions, potential impact, and mitigation.

 CVE-2024-5335 Overview